LinuxHubwho/LinuxHubwho/README.md

 - 👋 Hi, I’m @LinuxHubwho
 - 👀 I’m interested in ...
-Leaning to hacking for educational purpose
-- 🌱 I’m currently learning ... how to lean hacking
+Leaning
 - 💞️ I’m looking to collaborate on ... myself
 - 📫 How to reach me ...Uknown ... atm